-Pupils will learn how to design a product that is fit for use and produce an accurate high quality finished product.
-Pupils are also reminded about the properties and characteristics of plastics.
+Students will learn how to design a product that is fit for use and produce an accurate high quality finished product that is inspired by a chosen design movement.
+Students are also reminded about the properties and characteristics of plastics.
 They will also learn about health and safety symbols used in industry and how to work to a range of restrictions.
 They will learn about working drawings and how to produce and use them as well as how to accurately mark out material using templates.
 Practical skills such as marking out, drilling, sawing, finishing will also be explored.